 The safety and health of students and our communities is our top priority.
 CNC recognizes these are critical methods of program delivery and students can therefore continue if the host organization permits their presence and social distancing and preventative measures are in place.
 Students who feel unsafe in their practicum should contact their instructor or Associate Dean to discuss alternatives.

-Once classes have transitioned online, if you need to miss a class because you’re ill or need to self-isolate, follow the current process for reporting absences in your program.
+If you need to miss a class because you’re ill or need to self-isolate, follow the current process for reporting absences in your program.

 Shop classes are still being held in Trades and Technologies, following provincial direction on maintaining safe social distance.
 CNC is in daily contact with the Industry Training Authority (ITA) to ensure safety and compliance.

 If you are a student in any Health Sciences program, please follow the directions from your faculty concerning labs.